luciaokay/DataMining2023/README.md

 Spotipy is a Python client for the Spotify Web API, facilitating data fetching and catalog querying.
 Follow these steps to set up your Spotify API access:

-• Create a [Spotify Developer]'s account and log in. (https://developer.spotify.com/)
+• Create a [Spotify Developer](https://developer.spotify.com/)'s account and log in.

 • Navigate to the Spotify Developer Dashboard.